aws/eks-anywhere/docs/content/en/docs/getting-started/overview.md

 ## Creating a Nutanix cluster

-The following diagram illustrates the cluster creation process for the Nutanix provider described in the [Nutanix Getting started]({{< relref "../getting-started/production-environment/nutanix-getstarted#create-an-initial-cluster" >}}) guide.
+The following diagram illustrates the cluster creation process for the Nutanix provider described in the [Create Nutanix cluster]({{< relref "../getting-started/nutanix" >}}) guide.

 ### Start creating a Nutanix cluster